 State Attorney: No Civilians Hit By Friendly Fire In Pulse Shooting

 TUNE IN AT 4 P.M.
-FOR CONTINUING COVERAGE: The 90.7 News team will have more coverage on this breaking story during All Things Considered starting at 4 p.m., including a conversation with WMFE Reporter Brendan Byrne at 4:44 p.m.
+FOR CONTINUING COVERAGE: The 90.7 News team will have more coverage on this breaking story during All Things Considered starting at 4 p.m., including a conversation with WMFE Reporter Brendan Byrne and Emily Lang at 4:44 p.m.
 Tune in to 90.7-FM or stream at wmfe.org or through our mobile app, or ask your smart speaker to play WMFE.

 The state attorney’s office has ended a six-month investigation into the Pulse nightclub shooting, concluding no civilians were shot by law enforcement.